redhat-cip/software-factory/docs/resources_user.rst

 .. note::

-   Only Gerrit is supported via this workflow.
-The other services support, such as Storyboard, will be added soon.
+   Only Gerrit and Storyboard are supported via this workflow.

 Advantages of managing resources via the config repository
 ----------------------------------------------------------